dell/csm-docs/content/docs/getting-started/installation/kubernetes/cosi/helm/_index.md

 2. Proceed to the [Prerequisites](../prerequisite/_index.md).
 3. Complete the driver installation.

-### Install Helm 3.x
+### Install Helm 3.0

-Install Helm 3.x on the master node before you install the CSI Driver for Dell PowerFlex.
+Install Helm 3.0 on the master node before you install the Dell COSI Driver.

 **Steps**